Trends in Psychiatry and Psychotherapy

 Review Article

-Targeting cholinergic and endocannabinoid system as a therapeutic intervention for core asd associated phenotypes in autism model: a systematic review
+Targeting the cholinergic and endocannabinoid systems as a therapeutic intervention for core and associated phenotypes in the autism model; a systematic review

 Princewill Sopuluchukwu Udodi, Godson Emeka Anyanwu, Ebube Roseline Udodi, Damian Nnabuihe Ezejindu